mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

 That's it!
-An object with a `$get` method that returns an object or a primitive.
-Only one instance of the provider itself and the instance it produces are maintained.
+An object with a `$get` method that returns an instance.
+Only one instance of the provider itself and the object it produces are maintained.
 You can also pass in dependencies.
 These dependencies can either be constants (Which we'll cover in a bit) or instances created by other providers (But not the providers themselves, more on that later).

-A [convenience method](http://code.angularjs.org/1.2.0/docs/api/AUTO.$provide#methods_provider) on `Module` allows you to register providers:
+A [convenience method](http://code.angularjs.org/1.2.0/docs/api/AUTO.$provide#methods_provider) on `Module` allows you to register providers, first specifying the name of the provider and then the provider itself:

 ```js
 module('myModule', []).